-Oh that sound.
+Oh, that sound.
 That high pitch squeeking and screeching while we waited for hours sometimes to connect to the internet.
 Sometimes it worked, sometimes it didn’t.
-There was no such thing as high speed internet.
-The only thing fast back then were the cars.
+There was no such thing as high-speed internet.
+The only thing fast back then was the cars.

 Baby Oil Was Mandatory in the Summer For Tanning